Chart Color Schemes

 Glenfield Park's population is younger than the national pattern

-Glenfield Park's median age is 35 years, which is significantly below the Rest of NSW average of 43 years and somewhat younger than the Australian median of 38 years.
-Compared to the Rest of NSW average, the 25-34 cohort is notably over-represented in Glenfield Park at 15.8%, while the 65-74 year-olds are under-represented at 8.7%.
-Following the Census conducted on August 10, 2021, the population aged 15 to 24 has grown from 13.3% to 14.5%.
-Conversely, the population aged 55 to 64 has declined from 10.8% to 9.7%, and the 45 to 54 age group has dropped from 11.2% to 10.1%.
+Glenfield Park's median age is 35 years, which is significantly below the Rest of NSW average of 43 and somewhat younger than the Australian median of 38.
+The 25-34 cohort is notably over-represented at 15.8% locally compared to the Rest of NSW average, while the 65-74 year-olds are under-represented at 8.7%.
+Following the Census conducted on August 10, 2021, the 15-24 age group has grown from 13.3% to 14.5% of the population.
+Conversely, the 55-64 cohort has declined from 10.8% to 9.6%.
 Demographic modeling suggests that Glenfield Park's age profile will evolve significantly by 2041.
-The 25-34 cohort is projected to grow strongly, adding 185 residents to reach a total of 1,022, an increase of 22%.
-Meanwhile, both the 65-74 and 55-64 age groups are expected to see reduced numbers.
+The 25-34 cohort shows the strongest projected growth at 17%, adding 144 residents to reach a total of 1,022.
+Meanwhile, both the 45-54 and 65-74 age groups are projected to see reduced numbers.